delphian/public-key-infrastructure-example/README.md

 #### 3 Machines
 <sup><sub>*For HomeLab testing all services may run on a single machine, simply omit all the manual file copying*</sub></sup>
  - *ub16-ca-offline*: The offline root Certificate Authority (CA).
-Running Ubuntu 16.04
+Running Ubuntu 16.04 w/ SSH
  - *ub16-ca*: Host the OCSP responder and CRL host for the offline root Certificate Authority (CA).
-Running Ubuntu 16.04 w/ LAMP stack
+Running Ubuntu 16.04 w/ LAMP stack and SSH
  - *ub16-ca-home*: The intermediate Certificate Authority (CA) for intranet.
-Running Ubuntu 16.04 w/ LAMP stack
+Running Ubuntu 16.04 w/ LAMP stack and SSH
+ - *ub16-ca-public*: The intermediate Certificate Authority (CA) for internet.
+Running Ubuntu 16.04 /w LAMP stack and SSH

 ## Installation
 <sup><sub>*For HomeLab testing all services may run on a single machine, simply omit all the manual file copying*</sub></sup>